Google Universal Search Ranking: How It Works?

 Certainly, each content has its unique factors.
 Think about it, an alt tag is specifically a factor for an image.
 However, for other content, it might be redundant.

 Even various content formats have varying measuring factors.
 Freshness is going to be a crucial factor in News.
 However, Featured Snippets would heavily rely on RankBrain.

 With the final factors set in, Google becomes all set to display the final results.
 The approach is to provide the user with the best answer to their query.

 As more factors are added in and the businesses abide by those laws, they get better placed or ranked.
 Businesses that qualify for all factors are ranked well, whereas those that fail, perish.
 Ranking factors can again vary depending on the type of content.
 However, Google or any search engine’s main criteria is to present the relevant result to the user.

-The number of universal features are increasing with advanced technology that’s also making the Google algorithm complicated yet accurate to understand user intent.
+The number of universal features is increasing with advanced technology that’s also making the Google algorithm complicated yet accurate to understand user intent.
 Therefore, content is way beyond just writing.
 Producing quality infographics, images, videos, news alerts, and more can also bring SEO benefits to a business.
-Integrating other platforms such as Social Media Channels, Youtube, etc. is the key.
+Integrating other platforms such as Social Media Channels, YouTube, etc. is the key.
 Creating and distributing content for them is the way businesses should look at SEO in the future.